 The New Zealand Department of Conservation maintained a well-resourced office at Te One.

 In 1996, 440 hectares of private land was protected by conservation covenants; by 2008 that had grown to more than 3,000 hectares.

-The black robin and the tāiko (magenta petrel) were both brought back from the brink of extinction through major efforts by both volunteers and public servants.
-A sole tāiko breeding site is behind a predator-free fence on a ‘land-island’ known as the Sweetwater reserve.
+The black robin and the tāiko (magenta petrel) were both brought back from the brink of extinction through major efforts by volunteers and public servants.
+The sole tāiko breeding site is behind a predator-free fence on a ‘land-island’ known as the Sweetwater reserve.